LeHack/Docker-network-research/README.md

 2. Run it using ```docker-compose up```
 3. Tests it using:
 ```
-$ docker exec -it dockertest_nodes_1 ip addr
+$ docker exec -it app_example_image ip addr
 ...
 inet 10.1.0.3/16 scope global eth0
 ...

-$ docker exec -it dockertest_nodes_1 ip route
+$ docker exec -it app_example_image ip route
 default via 10.1.0.1 dev eth0
 10.1.0.0/16 dev eth0  proto kernel  scope link  src 10.1.0.3
 ```

 :warning: Additional ipam configuration options like "gateway" are currently unavailable in version 3.

-The main drawback of docker-compose is again its scale of operation, as it is mainly designed to work with a single machine hosting multiple docker containers.
+The main drawback of docker-compose is its scale of operation, as it is mainly designed to work with a single machine hosting multiple docker containers.
 To quote the official documentation:
 > Compose is great for development, testing, and staging environments

 To use the above configuration across a number of machines, one must explicitly run: